jshearer/kebab-hash/README.md

 If you convert URLs to kebab case then `/foo-bar` and `/foo/bar` both become `foo-bar`. `kebab-hash` solves this problem by appending a hash of the input to the output string.
-So these two examples become `foo-bar-XXX` and `foo-bar-YYY` instead.
+So these two examples become `foo-bar-096` and `foo-bar-1df` instead.

 # Node only